Federal Correctional Institution, Morgantown

-The Federal Correctional Institution, Morgantown (FCI Morgantown) is a minimum-security United States federal prison for male inmates in West Virginia.
+The Federal Prison Camp, Morgantown (FPC Morgantown) is a minimum-security United States federal prison for male inmates in West Virginia.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 The facility has been nicknamed 'Club Fed' because of its amenities which include a large college-like campus, a movie theater, a bocce ball court and a basketball court as well as housing many white collar, nonviolent offenders.

-FCI Morgantown is located in the city of Morgantown in northern West Virginia and approximately 160 miles northeast of Charleston, the state capital.
+FPC Morgantown is located in the city of Morgantown in northern West Virginia and approximately 160 miles northeast of Charleston, the state capital.